tinghua-chen/blog/_posts/2024-09-26-MultiAddGPs.md

 ![alt text](../images/prior_density.png)

-Note we fixed the $a$ parameter in the rational quadratic kernel at 2.
+Note we fixed the $$a$$ parameter in the rational quadratic kernel at 2.
 This parameter controls how much weight is given to large-scale vs. small-scale variations.
 By doing these specification, we’re essentially saying we don't expect the model to learn extreme length scales—whether very small or very large—since these wouldn’t make sense given the time intervals in the data.
 So, the prior helps to keep the model in check, preventing it from overfitting to unusual patterns.

 To further refine the model, we also added a constraint: $$\sigma_{\text{base}} < \sigma_{\text{disrupt}}$$.
 This reflects our assumption that more variation comes from the starvation effects, based on previous study Silverman et al. (2018).
 Similarly, we set $$\rho_{\text{base}} > \rho_{\text{disrupt}}$$ to account for smoother trends in the base kernel, since starvation should lead to more abrupt changes.
 Note that we did not center the posterior samples at a mean of 0, as no intercept was included in the model.